MA Chinese and Linguistics

 Edinburgh is the only university in Scotland to offer both single and joint honours undergraduate programmes in Chinese.

-While we specialise in teaching students with little or no prior knowledge of the language, we can also accommodate students who already have some experience of studying Chinese.
+We specialise in teaching students with little or no prior knowledge of the language.
+Our programme is not for native speakers, but we also welcome students with some experience of studying Chinese and heritage language learners.

 Study with us, and you will develop advanced competency in modern standard Chinese.
 You will gain the skills needed to use the language daily in social and professional settings, focusing on: